 4. Misspellings in content: According to Google’s Matt Cutts, while misspellings are not used as a direct signal in Google’s (over 200 different) rating factors, “reputable sites does tend to spell better than sites with low page rank”.
 While probably not hurting your ranking, misspellings can hurt your credibility in the eyes of the readers and chances of getting linked to.

-5. Not doing optimisation: Your content is part of your website.
-Like the latter, every single piece of content should be optimised both for search engines and readers.
-You can, and should, optimise your content’s meta information like you do for your site.
+5. Not doing optimization: Your content is part of your website.
+Like the latter, every single piece of content should be optimized both for search engines and readers.
+You can, and should, optimize your content’s meta information like you do for your site.
 Write unique meta titles and descriptions for each of your content.
-Same goes for optimising images and using CTAs.
+Same goes for optimizing images and using CTAs.
 This will increase visibility on SERP and shareability on social networks.

 7. Not promoting your content: Your content being better than anyone else’s doesn’t mean it will instantly go viral and reach No. 1 ranking on SERPs.
 Though it’s a more cost-effective way of promoting your content, a great (white hat) SEO strategy takes time.
 Today, marketers can’t afford to neglect any type of owned, paid or earned media in their strategy.
 Combining the three will help you attract, convert, nurture and close leads.
 Find what mix works for you by focusing on your overall marketing goals.
 Each goal will require a different combination of media, finding the right mix and constantly evaluating and measuring it against set KPIs will help you reach your marketing goals.

 Ensure your content marketing success by applying these SEO techniques in its implementation.
 Implementing these techniques properly will lower marketing costs and help boost the results of your content marketing efforts.

 If you found this useful, learn more about leveraging your marketing efforts by implementing a rigorous SEO strategy.